libretime/libretime/docs/server-config/backing-up-the-server.md

 ---
-title: Backing Up Libretime
+title: Backing up LibreTime
 ---

 :::info

-At the moment, there is no script to cleanly restore a Libretime backup.
-To restore a Libretime backup, install a fresh copy, go through the standard setup process, and reupload the backed-up media files.
+At the moment, there is no script to cleanly restore a LibreTime backup.
+To restore a LibreTime backup, install a fresh copy, go through the standard setup process, and reupload the backed-up media files.

 :::

-A backup script is supplied for your convenience in the _utils/_ folder of the Libretime repo.
+A backup script is supplied for your convenience in the `utils/` folder of the LibreTime repo.
 Run it using:

 ```